microsoft/Build25-LAB324/lab/Workshop Instructions/01_Set_up.md

 # Get started

 > [!TIP]
 > What is **Azure Azure AI Foundry**?
-Azure AI Foundry is the ultimate platform for innovators to create generative AI solution.
+Azure AI Foundry is the ultimate platform for innovators to create generative AI solutions.
 It offers a comprehensive suite of Azure AI capabilities and tools to design, customize, and manage AI applications and agents.
 It's seamlessly integrated with the world's most loved developer tools, including GitHub, Visual Studio, and Copilot Studio.
 Azure AI Foundry empowers developers and IT admins to bring their AI visions to life with ease and efficiency.

 ## Prerequisites